ITenthusiasm/custom-elements/src/Combobox/docs/guides/loading-options-asynchronously.md

 One last note: The code that we just showed primarily had to do with _visibly_ hiding options from users with CSS.
 You might also want to prevent the old options from being accidentally keyboard-selected while the new ones are loading.
 This is unlikely to be a practical concern, but it still may be of interest for you.

 There are multiple ways to handle this.
 One way is to disable the `ComboboxField` (or the `ComboboxOption`s) while your new options are loading.
-(If you do the former, you will need to re-focus the `ComboboxField` after the options finish loading.
+(If you do this, you will need to re-focus the `ComboboxField` after the options finish loading.
 One nice thing about this approach is that it will guarantee that only 1 filtering API request can go out at a time.)

 Another option is to block the `Enter` key while options are loading.
 Still, another option is to [extend](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends) the `ComboboxField` and override its functionality.
 (Yes, there are even more options than these.
 Choose whatever works best for you.)

 ### The `valueis` Setting